alyssa-denary/coding-notes/css/flex-box.md

+- Flexbox is a one-dimensional CSS layout that can control the way items are spaced out and aligned within a container.
+- Main idea of flexbox: gives container ability to expand and shrink elements to best use available space. (replaces float layouts)

 #refactor

-Flexbox is a one-dimensional CSS layout that can control the way items are spaced out and aligned within a container.

 To use it, give an element a `display` property of `flex`.
 This will make the element a _flex container_.
 Any direct children of a flex container are called _flex items_.

 Flexbox has a main and cross axis.
 The main axis is defined by the `flex-direction` property, which has four possible values: